 Thanks to a longstanding commitment to our oceans and a healthy collaboration with Southern Bluefin Tuna fishing countries including Japan and New Zealand, we’ve met and exceeded government set targets in sustainable Bluefin Tuna… fifteen years early.

-When you choose Dinko Tuna, you can be sure it’s an incredible choice for your next meal, for your restaurant and for our oceans.
+When you choose Dinko Seafoods, you can be sure it’s an incredible choice for your next meal, for your restaurant and for our oceans.
 Here’s how.

 Globally, there are three varieties of Bluefin Tuna – Atlantic Bluefin, Pacific Bluefin and Southern Bluefin – and each has distinct characteristics.